sboehringer/mediathek/README.md

 ## Installation on current perl versions (2022/05)

 Unfortunately, as of May 2022, it is impossible to install the project on a current perl install.
 I have fixed perl to 5.26.1 using perlbrew.
-Fixing module versions allow to run this project.
+Fixing some module versions allows to run this project.
+Probably a more recent perl version works, but this is untested.

 ```
 cpanm Moo@2.003004 List::MoreUtils clone aliased Devel::Declare@0.006019 Sub::Name Class::Load::XS@0.10 Moose HTTP::Headers@6.14 LWP::Simple@6.31 DBIx::Class::Schema::Loader@0.07049 DBIx::Class::DynamicSubclass@0.03 Data::Dumper::Consise DateTime::Format::Strptime MooseX::KavorkaInfo@0.039 MooseX::NonMoose@0.26 MooseX::Declare@0.43 MooseX::MarkAsMethods